manzanotti/geniushub-client/README.md

 # GeniusHub
 This is a Python library to provide access to the [Genius Hub RESTful API](https://my.geniushub.co.uk/docs).
+It is a WIP, and is currently read-only (e.g. you can't change the mode of a zone).

 This library can use either the _offical_ v1 API via a [hub token](https://my.geniushub.co.uk/tokens), or the _latest_ v3 API direct to the hub (using your own [username and password](https://www.geniushub.co.uk/app)).
 In either case, the library will return v1-compatible results wherever possible.

-It is a WIP, and is currently read-only.

 It is based upon work by @GeoffAtHome - thanks!